mkurz/deadbolt-2-guide/07-dynamic-rules.md

     http://localhost:9000/users?userName=foo

 The benefits of clean URLs are many - they can be bookmarked, are easily shared and are more easily cached, to name just a few.
-The one thing that path parameters are not, in Play 2, is available at runtime.
-There is no way in Play 2 to get these parameters without deriving them manually by comparing the route definition with the actual URL.
+The one thing that path parameters are not, in Play, is available at runtime.
+There is no way in Play to get these parameters without deriving them manually by comparing the route definition with the actual URL.

 It has been stated on the Play!
 Framework group (<https://groups.google.com/d/msg/play-framework/9qssE8s8aQA/pGXHrBf7gOYJ>) that path parameters should not be accessible by calling Request#queryStrings(), because path parameters are not query parameters.
 This is correct, but doesn't really help in the real world - things will be much easier when path parameters can be accessed as easily as other request information.

 ## Strategies for using dynamic resource handlers
-To the best of my knowledge, there are three ways in which to use dynamic resource handlers in Deadbolt 2:
+To the best of my knowledge, there are two ways in which to use dynamic resource handlers in Deadbolt:

 1. Use a single `DynamicResourceHandler` that deals with all dynamic security
 2. Use multiple `DynamicResourceHandlers` and use specific ones in specific places
-3. Use a single `DynamicResourceHandler` that maps the name given in the annotation and creates a new, specific handler to deal with the request.
+3. Use a single `DynamicResourceHandler` as a façade

 ### 1. Use a single, potentially huge DRH
 A friend of mine, sitting in a second-year university course discussion on object-oriented design, witnessed a student put up his hand and say, "I don't get it.
 Why don't we just put everything in one big class?".
 If you would ask a similar question, this is the approach for you.
 For the rest of us, I think we can all appreciate that any DRH dealing with more than a couple of separate dynamic restrictions would get very large, very quickly.

-### 2. Use multiple DRHs that are specified as needed
-// todo

-### 3. Use a single DRH façade that dispatches to other DRHs###
+### 2. Use a single DRH façade that dispatches to other DRHs###
-// todo
+If you have a single DRH acting as a façade, you can aggregate or compose logic into discrete chunks.
+Furthermore, by extending `AbstractDynamicResourceHandler`, you can create specific handlers for individual methods in the façade, i.e. `isAllowed`-specific handlers and `checkPermission`-specific ones.

+    public class FacadeDRH implements DynamicResourceHandler
+    {
+        private final Map<String, DynamicResourceHandler> allowed = new HashMap<>();
+        private final Map<String, DynamicResourceHandler> permitted = new HashMap<>();

+        public FacadeDRH()
+        {
+            // populate the maps, either through new instance creation, constructor parameters, etc }

+        public F.Promise<Boolean> isAllowed(final String name,
+                                            final String meta,
+                                            final DeadboltHandler handler,
+                                            final Http.Context ctx)
+        {
+            return allowed.get(name).isAllowed(name,
+                                               meta,
+                                               handler,
+                                               ctx);
+        }

+        public F.Promise<Boolean> checkPermission(final String permissionValue,
+                                                  final DeadboltHandler handler,
+                                                  final Http.Context ctx)
+        {
+            return permitted.get(permissionValue).checkPermission(permissionValue,
+                                                                  handler,
+                                                                  ctx);
+        }
+    }